Gabe Madsen

-Gabriel Madsen (born May 1, 2001) is an American professional basketball player for the Sioux Falls Skyforce.
-He played college basketball for the Cincinnati Bearcats and the Utah Utes.
-He established the Utah Utes single-season (105) and career (315) record for made three point shots.
+Gabriel Madsen (born May 1, 2001) is an American professional basketball player.
+He previously played for Sioux Falls Skyforce of the NBA G League, and college basketball for the Cincinnati Bearcats and the Utah Utes.
+He established the Utah Utes single-season (105) and career (315) record for made three-point shots.

 Early life and high school

 Madsen attended Mayo High School located in Rochester, Minnesota.
-Coming out of high school, he was rated as a three star recruit, where he committed to play college basketball for the Cincinnati Bearcats alongside his twin-brother Mason, over other offers from schools such as Marquette, Minnesota, Northwestern, and Iowa.
+Coming out of high school, he was rated as a three star recruit, where he committed to play college basketball for the Cincinnati Bearcats alongside his twin-brother Mason Madsen, over other offers from schools such as Marquette, Minnesota, Northwestern, and Iowa.
 After the COVID-19 stay-at-home ban was lifted, he and his brother had practices with Will Tschetter.

 College career

 Cincinnati

 During his first collegiate season in 2020-21, Madsen played in just two games before opting out due to the COVID-19 Pandemic.
 After the conclusion of the season, he decided to enter his name into the NCAA transfer portal.